 Location and Travel

 Volunteer meetings are held on campus, and sessions take place at the schools.
 Sydenham Primary School is located in Leamington and is accessible by bus.
-The Westwood Academy is located in Coventry and is walking distance from campus.
+The Westwood Academy is located in Coventry and is within walking distance from campus.

 We will reimburse travel costs for this project.
 Visit our travel page to plan your journey to your volunteering activity.